A High Performance Computational Research Community

 The Institute for CyberScience traces its origins to 2011, when an intra-university task force was charged with developing a strategic vision for cyberscience at Penn State.
 On the recommendation of this task force, the Institute for CyberScience was established in 2012 through the Office of the Vice President for Research under the direction of founding director, Dr. Padma Raghavan.

 Since 2012 ICS has coordinated a co-hiring initiative in partnership with Penn State Colleges and Institutes.
-ICS now has 21 co-hires from 17 academic departments across six colleges.
-ICS has awarded over $1M in seed grants in yearly competitions and funds several research centers.
+ICS now has 24 co-hires from 18 academic departments across seven colleges.
+ICS has awarded over $1.3 million in seed grants in yearly competitions and funds several research centers.

 In 2014 Penn State Executive Vice President and Provost Nick Jones and Vice President for Research Neil Sharkey took steps to ensure that Penn State can deliver the broad spectrum of computing and data services required for advanced research.
 As part of this process, ICS began to develop our Advanced CyberInfrastructure (ICS-ACI).
 Today, nearly 3,000 researchers and students use ICS-ACI to boost their productivity and accelerate their research.